Randosa/simplesiteblocker/README.md

 The exception expires automatically, cannot extend beyond the scheduled end time, and records its stated reason locally.

-On the computer for which SSB was first prepared, the user may instead ask in the original Codex task for this temporary command to be invoked.

 ## Remove SSB